 Gather information about how a website is used – for example, which pages a visitor opens most often, and whether the user receives error messages from some pages.
 These cookies do not save information that would allow the user to be identified.
 The collected information is aggregated, and therefore anonymous.
 These cookies are used exclusively to improve the performance of the website, and with it the user experience.

-Enable a website to save information which has already been entered (such as user names, languages choices, and your location), so that it can offer you improved and more personalized functions.
-For example, a website can offer you local information if it uses a cookie to remember the region in which you are currently located.
-Functional cookies are also used to enable features you request such as playing videos.
-These cookies collect anonymous information and cannot track your movements on other websites.
+Enable a website to save information which has already been entered (such as usernames, languages choices, and location data), so that it can offer improved and more personalized functions.
+For example, a website can offer local information if it uses a cookie to remember the region a Data Subject is currently located.

-Are used to deliver adverts and other communications more relevant to you and your interests.
+Are used to deliver adverts and other communications more relevant to a Data Subject and their interests.
 They are also used to limit the number of times you see an advertisement and to help measure the effectiveness of advertising campaigns.
-They remember whether you have visited a website or not, and this information can be shared with other parties such as advertisers.
+They remember whether a Data Subject has visited a website or not, and this information can be shared with other parties such as advertisers.
 Cookies for improving group targeting and advertising will often be linked to site functionality provided by other organizations.

 You can completely disable cookies in your browser at any time.